trustwallet/developer/barz-smart-wallet/build-with-trust-wallet-and-barz-aa-sdk.md

   - Halborn https://github.com/trustwallet/barz-dev/blob/main/audit/Halborn_Trustwallet-barz-Audit.pdf
 - **Open Source:** Barz, our smart contract wallet solution, is open-sourced, promoting transparency and allowing the community to review and contribute to its development. https://trustwallet.com/blog/introducing-barz-smart-contract-wallet-solution
 - **Passkeys Support:** Trust Smart Accounts support passkeys for an additional layer of security, providing a more secure and user-friendly authentication mechanism.
-- **On-chain security monitoring service**: All Trust Wallet smart accounts ~~will be are~~ automatically monitored by our security monitoring infrastructure for free.
+- **On-chain security monitoring service**: All Trust Wallet smart accounts are automatically monitored by our security monitoring infrastructure for free.
 All users will be able to maintain a highly secure state and could get immediately notified when a hack occurs.
 For detailed explanation, please reference this [doc](https://docs.pimlico.io/permissionless/how-to/accounts/use-trustwallet-account).

 ### Resources